jwu56/local-messaging/README.md

 ## Local Messaging
-An Electron app that uses local web server hosting to transfer messages
+An Electron app for messaging on the same network using locally hosted web servers